 Get ready to scramble

-You expect the flowstone to be slippery, especially with how wet it is, but it provides a surprising amount of traction.
+You expect the flowstone to be slippery, due to the water that runs down and over its lumps and bumps.
+However, the surface provides a surprising amount of grip and traction.
 We still used both our hands and feet in the scramble to be safe and I would recommend a head torch if you have one in order to leave both your hands free.

-The cave floor has the most amazing markings where the calcium forms gard edges around the puddles.
+The cave floor has the most amazing markings due to the calcium deposits forming around the puddles.
 The walls and ceilings flow around you in a way that make you feel like you are in the bowels of a living organism.
+When you shine your torch the whiteness of the spectacular cave is illuminated in all its beauty.
 Once you reach the highest point of the cave you descend down a flowstone passage-way to the pool at the bottom.
-Are you brave enough to have a dip and explore what lies under the water?
+Despite our nerves we were determined to enter the pool and see what lay beyond.

 Check out our TikTok video of Spar Cave!
 Spooky!